• Home

 Capital gains are extremely concentrated at the very top of the income distribution, with the top 1% of earners (those who earn at least $650,000 a year) accounting for about 45% of macro capital gains.
 That number expands when looking at the top 10% of earners (those with an annual income of $250,000 or more), who pay over three-fourths of all capital gains taxes.

-A recent IRS- and academic-based study found households accrued about $116 trillion in total capital gains from 1954 to 2021, but less than a fifth of that was ever reported on tax returns as a realized gain.
+A recent IRS- and academia-based study found households accrued about $116 trillion in total capital gains from 1954 to 2021, but less than a fifth of that was ever reported on tax returns as a realized gain.
 The study also found that households had around $16.2 trillion in total capital gains in 2021, which equates to about 94% of net national income and exceeds total wages, dividends, and interest income.

 In essence, capital gains are the most concentrated form of income in IRS data.

 Khosla’s call to remove federal income tax for low earners is already somewhat in play.
-The Tax Policy Center, a nonpartisan tax-policy think tank, estimates 40% of households, or roughly 76 million “tax units,” will not pay federal income tax for 2025.
+The Tax Policy Center, a nonpartisan think tank, estimates 40% of households, or roughly 76 million “tax units,” will not pay federal income tax for 2025.
 Households earning below $100,000 account for the majority of filers and a large share of total labor income.

-For the rest of filers making below $100,000 annually, the lost revenue is a mere drop in the bucket for a country currently $38.8 trillion in debt, and counting.
+For the rest of filers making below $100,000 annually, the lost revenue is a mere drop in the bucket for a country currently $38.8 trillion in debt and counting.
 Although IRS income breakdowns are not separately reported, we can estimate that households earning less than $100,000 a year likely pay at most $1 trillion to $1.4 trillion in federal income tax.
 (This number was derived on the basis of individual income taxes that raise on the order of $2.6 trillion a year.
 It’s important to note this group pays a large share of payroll taxes that go to funding Social Security and Medicare).

-What makes a fair distribution of income?
+What ensures a fair distribution of income?

 Taxing individuals at the higher end of the income spectrum is not a new concept; it’s what our “progressive” income tax system tries to do already.
 Khosla’s idea differs in that it may soon reclassify an entirely new category of income that may not even have gone into the government’s coffers to begin with.